Curacao Snorkeling – Better Than Expected

-There are some great snorkeling opportunities in Curacao, where you will encounter many fish and find some nice coral reefs.
+There are some opportunities for great Curacao snorkeling, where you will encounter many fish and find some nice coral reefs.
 While it is true that at most of the beaches on the west end the underwater life is a little more sparse, it makes you pay attention to the smaller stuff.
 We have found many beautiful and interesting sponges along the cliff walls in Curacao.
 And one of the eastern spots rivals anywhere else in the Caribbean for diverse, healthy reef and sea life.

 4. Very Warm Water

 Curacao is close to the equator, and the water stays very warm.
 Generally, the winter water temperature can get down to 79°F (26.1°C), and it can get as high as 84°F (28.9°C) in the summer.